 Microsoft Launches Planner, a New App for Project Managers

 As a part of its Office 365 Suite, Microsoft adds Planner, a tool that allows Project Managers (or anyone with a 365 subscription) to keep track of workflows and organize and share project plans.
 “After creating a plan, users can create and assign tasks, share files, and update their colleagues on the status of key to-dos,” (Blair Hanley Frank).

 A more casual approach to project management than the Company’s existing PM App, Project, its aim is to make business projects easier to manage for any groups that rely on online collaboration.
 The app’s integration with Outlook and OneNote allows for seamless communication of project steps between business units as well.
 Having recently merged our internal newsletter from Mailchimp to 365’s Sway, we’re excited to see how KellyMitchell can benefit from the new Planner app.

 Microsoft Launches Apache Spark v1.6.1 for Azure HDInsight

-“Previously announced as public preview, Spark for Azure HDInsight generally available today, and introducing a fully managed Spark service from Hortonworks that has been hardened for the enterprise and made simpler for you to use.
+“Previously announced as a public preview, Spark for Azure HDInsight is generally available today and introduces a fully managed Spark service from Hortonworks that has been hardened for the enterprise and made simpler for you to use.
 You can also rely on the industry’s highest availability service level agreement for Spark at 99.9%.
-You can get value out of Spark immediately with out-of-the-box integration with Jupyter, the most popular open source notebook for data scientists.”
+You can get value out of Spark immediately with out-of-the-box integration with Jupyter, the most popular open-source notebook for data scientists.”
 (Microsoft)

 Now that Microsoft has put all its eggs in Spark’s basket, we are excited to see how its big data and analytics services grow from here.